bjornarprytz/mine-sweeter/readme.md

 ## TODO

 - Initialization
-  - Add cards to the board
   - Tutorialize the open of a cell

-- Gameplay loop
-  - OnOpenCell
-    - If the revealed cell is adjacent to a mine
-      - Add 1 card to the deck
-    - If the revealed cell is a mine, trip it
-    - If any mines are isolated, score them

 - Mines
   - Value mines (4, 5, or 6)